Tyrrrz/Tyrrrz.me/data/blog/pure-impure-segregation-principle/Post.md

 If you decide to follow the rules pedantically, you'll find the idea of modelling any problem domain with pure functions quickly becomes impractical.
 However, it's important to remember that **the goal is not purity in itself, but rather the benefits it provides**.

 At the end of the day, the entire notion of purity is just a mathematical model, which may not necessarily translate very well to applied programming.
-As a developer of the project, it is up to you to draw the line and decide what makes sense and what doesn't.
+As the developer of the project, it is up to you to draw the line and decide what makes sense and what doesn't.

 ## Summary